jxhos0/Google-Data-Analytics-Capstone-Project/README.md

 - Month
 - Ride length

-To complete these calcualtions we used the CASE EXTRACT function in Google BigQuery, utilising the started_at and ended_at timestamps in order to complete these calculations.
+To complete these calculations we used the CASE EXTRACT function in Google BigQuery, utilising the started_at and ended_at timestamps in order to complete these calculations.

 Running the below query created a new table (unless it existed) adding columns fora day of week, month and ride length.
 While performing these calculations it was decided to exclude rides where the ride length was less than 1 minute or more than 24 hours as these were deemed as outliers.
 ```